Overview

 Support for the advisory body

 3. Staff from the Ministry of Municipal Affairs and Housing will provide administrative support to the advisory body as needed.
-This may include, but is not limited to, logistical and writing support, the provision of access to relevant background information (e.g. research, reports), subject-matter expertise and setting meetings with municipal staff or elected and appointed officials.
+This may include, but is not limited to, logistical and writing support, the provision of access to relevant background information (for example, research, reports), subject-matter expertise and setting meetings with municipal staff or elected and appointed officials.
 The advisory body will direct media inquiries to the Ministry.

 Deliverables